 His work has also centered on describing the posture of modern political thought toward religious faith: he has written on the political utility of religion in the thought of Montesquieu and Alexis de Tocqueville.
 His other interests include American government, ethics (both its grounding and its contemporary application), as well as the interplay of economics and political philosophy.

 Mike is a dedicated teacher who aspires to be a truly great educator.
 His ideal course is one in which students are caught up in the excitement of an intellectual adventure.
 Always comfortable in front of an audience, Mike can lead discussion as well as present lectures.
-Alongside his duties as a teaching assistant, he went outside MSU to teach a political thought course for seniors in his community in Lansing, MI.
+In addition to teaching at MSU, he also developed a political thought course for seniors in his community during the spring of 2018.

 In his spare time, Mike enjoys spending time in the great outdoors (skiing, biking, camping) with his family.
 He also loves, to an inordinate degree, collegiate sports,Wodehouse, and Tolkien.